 Fat grafting is an alternative to breast implants.
 Fat can be harvested from an unwanted area of the body such as the abdomen or hips and then injected into the breasts.
 While this sounds like an effective solution, the idea isn’t without limitations.
 First, the patient needs adequate fat.
 Many thin women simply don’t have enough fat in their body for this procedure to be a real alternative.
 Several hundred ccs of fat are required to see a sizable difference in the breast.

 In addition, not all fat cells that are grafted will survive.
 Perhaps up to 50 or 60 percent of fat that is injected will die.
 This means that one needs to over-correct in order to end up with the desired outcome.
 Sometimes more than one fat grafting procedure is necessary to obtain desired results.
 More operations means more time and money.
-Fat grafting to the breast is best utilized for touch ups from the unwanted effects of implant wrinkling or rippling.
+Fat grafting is best utilized for touch ups from the unwanted effects of implant wrinkling or rippling.

 What is the best placement of the implant?

 The advantage of placing a breast implant under the muscle is that it provides more padding.
 This in turn reduces the chance of implant visibility (in the form of rippling).
-The other advantage is that breast implants placed under the muscle have a lower incidence of forming capsular contractures.
+The other advantage is that implants placed under the muscle have a lower incidence of forming capsular contractures.
 Then why would anyone place a breast implant OVER the muscle?

 One last thing to consider is mammography.
 Breast implants placed over the muscle in a subglandular position may make it more difficult for radiologists to see 100% of the breast.
 Some claim that up to 10% of the breast isn’t visualized with a subglandular breast augmentation.